← Back

 Proscenium Price

-Ola Mafaalani was the joungest artist in the Netherlands who received an award for her oeuvre, the 'proscenium price': 'for her groundbreaking work that brings live itself into theatre and art into society'.
+Ola Mafaalani was the youngest artist in the Netherlands to receive an award for her oeuvre, the 'proscenium prize,' recognizing her "groundbreaking work that brings life itself into theater and art into society"

 2016